Russia seizes control of Sakhalin gas project, raises stakes with West | Headlines

 President Vladimir Putin has raised the stakes in an economic war with the West and its allies with a decree that seizes full control of the Sakhalin-2 gas and oil project in Russia's far east, a move that could force out Shell and Japanese investors.

 State-run Gazprom already has a 50% plus one share stake in Sakhalin-2, which accounts for about 4% of the world's liquefied natural gas (LNG) production.
-The move threatens to unsettle an already tight LNG market and raises the risks facing Western companies still in Russia.
+The move threatens to unsettle an already tight LNG market, although Moscow said it saw no reason for Sakhalin-2 deliveries to stop.
+Japan imports 10% of its LNG each year from Russia, mainly under long-term contract from Sakhalin-2.
+The action also raises the risks facing Western companies still in Russia.

 "Russia's decree effectively expropriates foreign stakes in the Sakhalin Energy Investment Company, marking a further escalation in ongoing tensions," said Lucy Cullen, a principal analyst from consultancy Wood Mackenzie.
 Many Western firms have already packed up, while others have said they would quit, but Putin's move adds complications to an already complex process for those looking for the exit.
 Moscow has been preparing a law, expected to pass soon, to allow the state to seize assets of Western firms which decide to go.

-According to the decree, Gazprom keeps its stake but other shareholders must ask the Russian government for a stake in the new firm within one month.
-The government will then decide whether to allow them to keep a shareholding.
-Gazprom, Sakhalin Energy, and the Russian energy ministry did not respond to requests for comment.
+According to the decree, Gazprom keeps its stake but others must ask the Russian government for a stake in the new firm within one month.
+The government will decide whether to approve any request.
+Gazprom, Sakhalin Energy and the Russian energy ministry did not respond to requests for comment.

 A Mitsubishi spokesperson said the company was discussing with partners in Sakhalin and Japan's government about how to respond to the decree.
 Mitsui did not comment immediately.
-Shares in Mitsui & Co and Mitsubishi Corp slid more than 5% on Friday, a much steeper fall than the broader market.
-Shell's shares in London were broadly unchanged.
+Shares in Mitsui & Co and Mitsubishi Corp slid more than 5% on Friday.
+Shell's shares edged higher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)